-The Rochester Public Market is the place to grab the freshest locally grown and wholesale fruit, veggies, seafood, beef, cheese, bread, spices, plus clothes, perfumes, and kitchen wares.
+The City of Rochester Public Market is the best place to find the freshest locally grown produce, seafood, beef, cheese, bread, and beverages, with even more exceptional finds in the surrounding buildings.

 Bring along your reusable bags or mini-cart for hauling your goods back to your vehicle; take the shuttle back to your car if you can.